Test mode

 ModeWhen to useObjectsHow to use

 test modeUse test mode, and its associated test API keys, as you build your integration.API calls return simulated objects.
-For example, you can retrieve and use test link, movement, checkout_session and subscription objects.Use test bank accounts.
+For example, you can retrieve and use test Link, Movement, CheckoutSession, and Subscription objects.Use test bank accounts.
 You can’t accept real payment methods or work with real accounts.

 The Test mode toggle in the Dashboard doesn’t affect your integration code.
 Your test and live mode API keys are what ultimately affect the behavior of your code.